DLR-TS/adore_scheduling/README.md

 ```bash
 make build
 ```
+-->

 ## adore_basenode
 adore_basenode is a library that provides the class `adore::scheduling::BaseNode`.
 It is recommended to use the class as a parent class for ROS2 nodes.
 This enables the communication with adore_scheduler needed for stepped simulations.
 However, it does not hinder the possiblity of classical non-stepped simulation.
+The constructor takes the time between two consequtive starts of the periodically called run loop  of type `std::chrono::duration` (any typedef) and the node name of type `std::string`.
 An example of the use of this class is shown in the following source code:

 ```c++